BernardoTomelleri/phylab/README.md

 A few definitions of the model functions more commonly encountered in the first years of Physics lab (e.g. [dampened oscillator], [square wave]) along with a few digital filters (e.g. [Butterworth]).
-Right at the beginning so you can immediately start adding the models you need.
+Right at the beginning of the module so you can immediately start adding the models you need.

 ### testing and printing of fit results
-Goodness of fit tests, evaluation of parameter uncertainties and correlations  ([chi-square test], [errcor])
+Goodness of fit tests, evaluation of parameter uncertainties and correlations  ([chi-square test], [errcor]).
 Simple print formatters that allow you to quickly display the results of a fit and associated uncertainties with the desired number of significant digits. ([print correlations], [print parameters])